w3c/wai-tutorials/source/tables/one-header.html.erb.md

 ## Table with ambiguous data
 {:.ex}

-In this example the first and last names and cities can’t be distinguished from one another without the appropriate header information.
-By using the `scope` element with the value `col`, the data cells are clearly associated with their header cells “Last Name”, “First Name” and “City”.
+In this example, the data (first name, last name, and city) can’t be distinguished from one another without knowing which header each corresponds to.
+The `scope` attribute with the value `col` defines the direction of the header cells, and associates them with the corresponding data cells.

 {::nomarkdown}
 <%= sample_start %>